XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

     * Swipe down from top and put your Android device in file transfer mode
     * In security settings, enable USB debugging
     * In security settings, enable apps from unknown sources.
-> To check that your device is ready, execute "adb devices" for an android device in debug mode.
+> To check that your device is ready, execute "adb devices" for an Android device in debug mode.
 * cordova run android

 Ensure that the Cordova boiler plate project has launched on your device.
 If it has, extract the downloaded map packet to your Cordova web root, and execute a clean build process.